johnvojtech/sentence-topology/README.md

-# Topology of Czech sentence
+# Topology of Czech sentences

 This is a repo containg code to a paper we wrote for LREC COOLING 2024.
 The paper is called *"Unveiling semantic information in Sentence Embedding"* and is available in [ACL Anthology](https://aclanthology.org/2024.dmr-1.5/).